rails/sprockets/README.md

 of the bundle. `stub` should only be used at the top level bundle, not within any subdependencies.

+Any asset dependencies of the stubbed asset are blacklisted as well.

 ## Processor Interface